Leadership Fellows Biographies

 While at Ole Miss, Jana helped lead the effort as vice president to re-charter the University of Mississippi’s chapter of the Golden Key Honor Society.
 The Convocation Award was bestowed upon her in her sophomore year—an award decided upon by faculty members to recognize the top student in each major in each academic year.
 Additionally, Jana was actively involved in and held numerous leadership positions in the Sigma Phi Lambda sorority.
 During her time at Ole Miss, she was selected to serve as an Orientation Leader, which lead to her post-college work as a college admissions officer for Radford University and Guilford Technical Community College.
 Jana is interested in pursuing business law.

 Anastasia received a Bachelor of Arts in both political science and philosophy from the College of the Holy Cross in Worcester, Massachusetts.
 She graduated with Philosophy Phi Sigma Tau Honors.
-Anastasia’s leadership experiences at Holy Cross include chairing the Community Engagement Committee for Dance Marathon, serving as a Study Abroad Ambassador and speaking at the 2016 Academic Conference, serving on the Philosophy Student Advisory Committee, and volunteering as a “Best Buddies” leadership member.
+Anastasia’s leadership experiences at Holy Cross include chairing the Community Engagement Committee for Dance Marathon, serving as a Study Abroad Ambassador and speaking at the 2016 Academic Conference, and serving on the Philosophy Student Advisory Committee.
 Anastasia was also music director for Spring Awakening during her academic year abroad at University of St. Andrews in St. Andrews, Scotland.

 Karah graduated cum laude from The State University of New York at Albany in 2017 with a Bachelor of the Arts in English and a double minor in business and sociology in the spring.
 She graduated in a self-accelerated three years by completing heavy courseloads and taking advantage of summer and winter courses.
 Since joining the Elon Law community, Karah has become a member of the Innocence Project and volunteers at the school’s tax clinic.
 She hopes to have a career in governmental relations where she can use the leadership skills she learns at Elon to use in helping shape the legal system.